AbbadAnes/kaggle-Titanic-Disaster-competition-Analysis-and-Solution/README.md

 <p>
  unfortunately this information does not add value to our analysis we can't say that the women who survived were in a very specific class
 <br>
-the analysis stage is far from over, we could try to see other variables ( of course we were interested in the two best variables but maybe we could get some other information from the remaining variables ) or create predictive models to better understand our data.
+the analysis stage is far from over, we could try to see other variables ( of course we were interested in the two best variables but maybe we could get some other informations from the remaining variables ) or create predictive models to better understand our data.
 <br>
 but our goal is not to stop here, it's just a good start for creating a powerful model that can predict whether or not a passenger will survive the titanic disaster
 </p>